yandexdataschool/Practical_DL/README.md

 # Announcements
+* 13.12 - A note to HSE students - final deadline is department-forced to happen on 26.12.
+We are [probably] terribly sorry.
+Please make sure that your [points so far](https://docs.google.com/spreadsheets/d/1z3v1CG3Y7qnvSUNNzGR6maZq0QzveWQNhRH2VcMm1fM/edit?usp=sharing) is at least 40 or will get there in time.
+We'll also have a _practical_ exam, with tasks distributed __next lecture__.
+[Details](https://github.com/yandexdataschool/HSE_deeplearning/wiki/How-exam-works)
+* 13.12 - another total chechup wave (everything you sent us by 01:30 13.12.2016 should have been checked.
+If not, ping us/create issue)
+* 9.12 - week11 uploaded
 * 2.12 - updated info
 * 2.12 - checked up all submissions sent before 5 AM (we hope).
 If yours is missing, PM or issue us.
 * 2.12 - winter is coming... winder is here.
 Deadlines are coming!